KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

    5. Add Security group for that instance
 8. Check if it works by vagrant ssh and than ssh onto the instance.

 <p align="right">(<a href="#top">back to top</a>)</p>

+#### 2-Tier Infrastructure

+A two-tier architecture is a software architecture in which a presentation layer or interface runs on a client, **and a data layer or data structure gets stored on a server**.
+Separating these two components into different locations represents a two-tier architecture, as opposed to a single-tier architecture.

+##### Bastion Server

+* Server that is used to access and connect server that is not accessible on the internet.
+* A bastion host is a fortified host standing guard as the first line of defense.
+* It ensures that your servers are protected against any intruders
+* A bridge between a public network and resources on the priivate network
+* A user on the public network can connect to a bastion server, from the bastion server it can connect to private resources
+* It should be built to be as secure as possible
+* Example: SSH server can be accessed from the internet

+##### Benefits of Bastion Host

+* Logging, Who accessed what , when and what did they do ?
+* Protection against port scanning
+* Hardening one place only.
+Zero day exploits.
+* Prevent rogue SSH access by an additional layer
+* Slow down attackers

+<p align="right">(<a href="#top">back to top</a>)</p>